siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 172.20.0.2   controlplane   StaticPodStatus   kube-system/kube-scheduler-talos-default-master-1            1         True
 ```

-Most important status is `Ready` printed as last column, complete status can be fetched by adding `-o yaml` flag.
+The most important status field is `READY`, which is the last column printed.
+The complete status can be fetched by adding `-o yaml` flag.

 ### Checking bootstrap manifests

-As part of bootstrap process, Talos injects bootstrap manifests into Kubernetes API server.
+As part of the bootstrap process, Talos injects bootstrap manifests into Kubernetes API server.
-There are two kinds of manifests: system manifests built-in into Talos and extra manifests downloaded (custom CNI, extra manifests in the machine config):
+There are two kinds of these manifests: system manifests built-in into Talos and extra manifests downloaded (custom CNI, extra manifests in the machine config):

 ```bash
 $ talosctl -n <IP> get manifests